 Difficult in reality.

-All that dynamiting generated 22 million cubic yards of earth and rock which was used as fill to level the low areas of the route that in some locations completely erased valleys and hollows.
+All that dynamiting generated 22 million cubic yards of earth and rock, which was used as fill to level the low areas of the route that, in some locations, completely erased valleys and hollows.
 The project significantly and permanently changed the landscape along its route.

-Along the route, approximately 80 beautifully constructed culverts and bridges of both steel and stone located above and below the railroad to span valleys, streams, and dirt roads were built.
+Along the route, approximately 80 beautifully constructed culverts and bridges of both steel and stone, located above and below the railroad to span valleys, streams, and dirt roads, were built.
 Many of these arches utilized massive 3′ X 3′ X 6′ to 8′ stones.

 The High Price of Progress

 But great projects like these often come at a high price.
 The A&S was no exception.
 For starters, the main priority was completing the job as quickly as possible.
 Safety was an afterthought.
-As such dynamite was a frequent and necessary tool.
-The persistent use of the explosive made the job much more dangerous with flying debris and premature detonations killing or injuring scores of men.
+As such, dynamite was a frequent and necessary tool.
+The persistent use of the explosive made the job much more dangerous, with flying debris and premature detonations killing or injuring scores of men.

 The second was the price tag.
-The Lancaster County portion of the massive three-year project starting in 1903 cost $19.5 million dollars or $548,000,000 million in 2017 dollars.
+The Lancaster County portion of the massive three-year project, starting in 1903, cost $19.5 million or $548,000,000 in 2017 dollars.

 Dedication